 Let me quickly explain what Inbox Blueprint is:

-The general heart of this program is email marketing strategies and ways to get high traffic numbers to a single site where you collect those emails.
+The general heart of this program is how to build an email list and profit from it and ways to get high traffic numbers to a single site where you can collect those emails.
 Anik himself is a well known name in this market and he actually has a free eBook where he explains the strategy behind this program.

 You are welcome to Google it and get it for free.
 I did and I enjoyed it, although the content wasn’t exactly new to me.
 I’ve read several good email marketing eBooks and the info was just about the same there.